Arjun-G-Ravi/AI-Notes/02_Deep Learning/02_Deep Learning terminologies/03_Advanced_improvements_to_NN.md

 # Exponentially weighted average
 Exponentially weighted average is a statistical technique that give `more weight to recent data points, while diminishing the influence of older data points`.

-This is used in ML to update paramters based on influence from earlier parameters.
+This is a technique that can be used in DL optimisation to update paramters based on influence from earlier parameters. -> `used in momentum`

 y(t) = beta*y(t-1) + (1-beta)*f(x)